cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Registration Functions {#registration-functions}

-This section contains definitions of the functions used by client and server during registration, including CreateRegistrationRequest, CreateRegistrationResponse, and FinalizeRegistrationRequest.
+This section contains definitions of the functions used by client and server during registration, including `CreateRegistrationRequest`, `CreateRegistrationResponse`, and `FinalizeRegistrationRequest`.

 ### CreateRegistrationRequest